Women Need More Opportunities,

 INCLUSIVITY

 At the FDC, inclusivity is at the heart of everything we do.
-We prioritize creating opportunities for women of color and underserved communities through initiatives such as grants, free mentorship programs, and gratis memberships.
+We prioritize creating opportunities for designers and artists of color and underserved communities through initiatives such as grants, free mentorship programs, and gratis memberships.
 The FDC has also always been trans and non-binary inclusive.
-Our commitment to equity extends to all our programming, ensuring that diversity and inclusivity remains a central focus as we work towards shaping a better future for the design industry.
+Our commitment to equity extends to all our programming, ensuring that diversity and inclusivity remain a central focus as we work towards shaping a better future for the design industry.

 “Being a member of the Female Design Council has significantly impacted my professional growth and expanded my opportunities.
 The collaborative environment and connections have led to unique learning experiences and invaluable partnerships.
 For anyone considering joining, DO IT!“